jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Chunking makes optimal use of this capability.

 It's important to take the necessary time to learn a chunk thoroughly before trying to combine it with others.
-One way to gauge when to move on to learn another chunk is to follow our sense of interest and boredom.
-This is a decent rule of thumb: move on when a thing becomes boring, but not before.
-Then circle back later when it becomes interesting again.

 ### Focus on intervals, not scale shapes